 "Hey, can we get some breakfast?"
 Shego shouted as she and Kim entered the apartment in the morning.

 "Shego, if you picked that lock to get in, you know the harpy is going to eat you alive like the bird demon she is," Shin remarked from the dining room table.

 "Damn right I am," Trin concurred from the kitchen.

 Shego rolled her eyes.
-She and Trin got along pretty well when they interacted outside of sparring; much like Trin and Shin got along, though.
-They exchanged insults and smart remarks.
+She and Trin got along pretty well when they interacted outside of sparring, much like Trin and Shin got along, though.
+They exchanged insults, barbs, and smart remarks.
 Trin nagged Shego on perceived bad habits, like she did with Shin, and Shego shot back with snide comments.
-It was just like they used to be actually, without kissing and groping of the past.
+It was just like they used to be actually, without the kissing and groping of the past.

 "I used my key, sis," Kim said to quell any fight that might arise because Trin seriously hated when Shego picked the door lock for the hell of it.

 Trin did not respond and Kim and Shego walked over to the dining area.
 Kim looked into the kitchen and saw something decidedly weird, Tatsu.
 Tatsu was in her pajamas, in the kitchen with Trin, just hovering around the blonde.
 She noticed Kim and they both just started at each other.
 The world could not be that small, they considered.

 Kim's reaction and Tatsu's reaction to seeing each other did not go unnoticed.
 This was one of the problems with living with trained spies.
 They were asked about it by their significant others in private.